NathanNoye/Agile-3/README.md

 <div data-component="Navbar" data-some-property="Hello world"></div>
 ```

-You can also pass in configurations on the component by adding additional data attributes.
+You can also pass in configurations on the component by adding additional data attributes like the data-some-property seen above.
 Call them in your JS via the this.config property.
 In this case, it would look like this:

 ```javascript
 console.log(this.config.someProperty);